OCQ(AHP) - ATT (Approved Tuberculin Tester)

-- Conduct practical TB testing under the direct and continuous supervision of the AVS until all practical training requirements have been achieved
+- Practical TB testing under the direct and continuous supervision of the AVS until all practical training requirements have been achieved

-- Receive full authorisation by APHA to TB test under the direction of the AVS
+- Full authorisation by APHA to TB test under the direction of the AVS

 ATTs with full authorisation will be required to:

-- Be audited by their AVS 6 months after passing their Practical Assessment
+- Be audited by their AVS six months after passing their Practical Assessment

-- Have random audits from the Veterinary Delivery Partnership and by APHA
+- Have random audits from the Veterinary Delivery Partnership, APHA or Improve International.

 There is a one-off fee for registration.
 Registration must be done on an individual basis and must be accepted before you can enrol and access the OCQ(AHP) courses.
 See the Registration information section for more details.

 - OCQ(AHP) - ATT online course - £199 plus VAT